alfiedotwtf/AABillFAQ/README.md

 * In an outsourced environment (e.g managed service provider) if you go against your contractural agreement to excersise a warrant or Notice on computer systems you have access to but do not own, are you criminally liable

+* Can contractors (working via an agency and not employed by the company) be subject to warrants or Notices directly or even via their agencies, or the company they are working with

+  * What are the legal ramifications if you quit when asked to exercise a warrant or Notice